Understanding Political Concepts M. Calise & W. Patzelt

 His international activities include the International Political Science Association (Vice-President, 2000-2003); Visiting Professor, Institut d’Etudes Politiques de Paris; Visiting Professor and Research Fellow, Cornell University; Research Fellow, Harvard Center for European Studies.

 He has published books, journal articles and newspaper columns in several areas, including state theory, political parties, executive elites, political communication and concept analysis.
 His recent interests focus on Internet epistemology and culture.
 He has developed and directed several web projects.
 His latest web project is Federica, an innovative e-learning platform.
 He is the author, with Theodore J. Lowi, of Hyperpolitics An Interactive Dictionary of Political Science, University of Chicago Press, forthcoming.
 Among his latest Italian books: Fuorigioco.
 La sinistra contro i suoi leader, La Terza Repubblica, Partiti contro Presidenti and Il partito personale and La democrazia del Leader.
-Since 1995 he writes a weekly column for Il Mattino.
+He's been writing a weekly column for Il Mattino since 1995.

 Prof. Werner Patzelt